Rocketcandy/VideoFileResizer/README.md

 1. All paths can be either a network path.
 Example: "\\\\my.server\share\files"
 2. Or a local path.
 Example: "C:\Users\Public\Videos"
-3. Just make sure that whatever path you use it stays inside the quotes.

 # What does the script actually do?